brayjmendoza/webdev-classifier/README.md

 `reset-app` - Re-initalizes the database and cleans up all files created at runtime

-`reset-iris`- Clears the iris table in the database and cleans all iris-related files created a runtime
+`reset-iris`- Clears the iris table in the database and cleans all iris-related files created at runtime

+`reset-cancer` - Clears the breast cancer table in the database and cleans all breast cancer-related files created at runtime

 ## Running the Flask App
 First, install the necessary dependencies found in requirements.txt (either in a global or virtual environment).
 Then simply run the following command to run the flask app: